Tines Pages and Applications Bootcamp Guide

 From the story board, click on your page to open the configuration menu.
 Note the toolbar under the page, and also note the “Build | Status | Logs” in the right pane.

-Rename the page from “New Page” to “Start”.
+Rename the page from “Page action” to “Start”.
 This gives us an indication where the app will start in our story.

 Next, select the dropdown below “Page behavior”.
 By default, a page will show a custom success message, whereas the option “Move to next page” creates a dynamic app.
-Your page configuration should look like the image below:
+Your page configuration should look like the image below by selecting "Move to next page”.

 Test your page